DigitalPublishingToolkit/TOD18-Geoblocking/md/05LlamasRodriguezTunnelingmedia.md

 If borders have become dynamic, as Didier Bigo argues, then tunneling takes advantage of this fluctuation to allow for previously restricted traffic flow – but only temporarily.
-The dynamism of borders does not imply an imbalance: tunnelling creates new routes that are eventually foreclosed again.
+The dynamism of borders does not imply an imbalance: tunneling creates new routes that are eventually foreclosed again.
 The stretch of time that tunnels occupy thus becomes a crucial aspect to their successful implementation.
 In the case of physical tunnels, this ‘stretch of time’ acquires a double significance: